 Finding the best Lemon Pound Cake recipe is a triumph!
 This recipe never disappoints and is fantastic right until the very last crumb!
-(Getting better on day 2 and 3!)
-If you love pound cake, don’t miss my famous Cream Cheese Pound Cake!
+(Getting better on days 2 and 3!)
+If you love pound cake, don’t miss my famous Cream Cheese Pound Cake or Peach Pound Cake!

 What is a Lemon Pound Cake?

 The definition of pound cake is this: a rich cake containing a pound, or equal weights, of each chief ingredient, typically flour, butter, and sugar.
 One of the original pound cake recipes was:

 (THIS IS NOT THE RECIPE, THIS IS AN EXAMPLE OF A TRADITIONAL POUND CAKE.
 ACTUAL RECIPE in the recipe card below.)

 - 1 pound flour